bebrown/mycoin/README.md

 * No blocks.
 Miners solve individual transactions.
 The blockchain is therefore just a list of transactions.
 * Client is just the IDLE shell.
 No support for wallet-like functionality, such as maintaining a list of private keys.
 Therefore...
 * Only explicit support for one public/private key per user.
 Should be sufficient for a simulation.
+* User addresses are encoded in base-58 (like Bitcoin addresses), but don't include a checksum.
+This keeps them relatively short.

 # Sample Usage